mirajul/Rosalind/README.md

 Solutions from the main problem area, the bioinformatics stronghold, are named by the numerical order of which they appear on the Rosalind website and by their Rosalind ID.

-Solutions from the smaller problem areas (Armory, Python, and Textbook) are named starting with the location name, and are listed in numerical order by their problem ID.
+Solutions from the smaller problem areas (Armory, Algorithmic, Python, and Textbook) are named starting with the location name, and then listed in numerical order and problem ID.

+Note: The Algorithmic Heights problem area is currently in beta and only viewable to users who have completed at least 80% of all Rosalind problems.

 ***Scripts Directory***